-Dutch scale back emissions targets for bunker suppliers
+Dutch scale-back of emissions targets for bunker suppliers

-Netherlands' Ministry of Infrastructure and Water Management has lowered CO2 reduction requirements for marine fuel suppliers in the region.
+Netherlands' Ministry of Infrastructure and Water Management has lowered greenhouse gas (GHG) reduction requirements for marine fuel suppliers in the region.

 IMAGE: A large container ship moored in a commercial dock at night in Rotterdam, Netherlands.
 Getty Images

-The Dutch Emissions Authority has mandated reduction in greenhouse gas (GHG) intensity for inland shipping from 3.8% to 2.5%, lowering expected renewable energy delivery from 2.1 petajoules (PJ) to 1.5 PJ.
+The Dutch Emissions Authority has mandated reduction in GHG emissions suppliers of marine fuels for inland shipping from 3.8% to 2.5%, lowering expected renewable energy delivery from 2.1 petajoules (PJ) to 1.5 PJ.

-The revised Fuel Transition Obligation will take effect on 1 January 2026, following the implementation of the European Union’s Renewable Energy Directive (RED-III), the Dutch authority said.
+The revised Fuel Transition Obligation will take effect on 1 January, following the implementation of the EU's Renewable Energy Directive (RED III), the Dutch authority said.

-The RED-III directive sets targets to increase the EU's renewable energy use and required bunker suppliers to inland and maritime shipping to reduce CO2 emissions by supplying renewable energy.
+The RED III directive sets targets to increase the EU's renewable energy use and required bunker suppliers to inland and maritime shipping to reduce GHG emissions by supplying renewable energy.

 By Aparupa Mazumder